Big Apple Pothole and Sidewalk Protection Committee: The survey

 The organization was created in 1982.
-The maps were prepared annually and submitted to the city's Department of Transportation.
-The Transportation department initially refused to accept the maps, but was forced to do so by a court order.Big Apple Pothole & Sidewalk Protection Committee, Inc. v.
-Ameruso., 110 Misc.
-2d 688.
+The "Big Apple" in its name is a reference to the nickname for New York City.
+The committee's maps were prepared annually and submitted to the city's Department of Transportation.
+The Transportation department initially refused to accept the maps, but was forced to do so by a court order.
 The city's appeal was denied without opinion.

 The organization produced an average of 5,000 maps per year, covering all five boroughs and 13,000 miles of sidewalk, and noting more than 700,000 sidewalk hazards.
 Viewing most of the defects as minor or non-existent, the city began filing the maps away unread, in an attempt to argue in court that the unread maps did not provide "meaningful notice".
 A 2002 report by Michael Cardozo, a lawyer for the city's corporation states that "Relying on maps that provide hundreds of thousands of squiggles, but no meaningful information about sidewalk defects, plaintiffs have been able to sue the city successfully for even the most trivial sidewalk imperfections."